 b) What is my current emotional state?
 These questions can help you reflect on the existing state of mind and tune into your hunger.

 Take a few deep breaths before you start to eat any meal.
 This could be an easy and deliberate way to bring your attention to focus on eating mindfully.

 Do not wait until you are ravenous.
 Mindful, slow eating becomes extremely difficult when your hunger levels are high.
 That is also when you tend to overeat.
-When hungry, if you are unable to eat for some reason, at least drink enough water to temporarily fill your stomach.
+When hungry, if you are unable to eat for some reason, at least drink enough water to fill your stomach temporarily.